 Applications are due October 1 and February 1 annually.

 - Student Academy of Audiology AudiologyNOW!
-Events – In 2013, the Foundation continues to provide funding for student educational opportunities at AudiologyNOW! such as the PhD Networking Lunch and Audiology Unplugged.
+Events – In 2014, the Foundation continues to provide funding for student educational opportunities at AudiologyNOW!

 - Now Available!
 Student Travel Award Reimbursement (STAR) Program – The STAR program offers outstanding audiology graduate students funding to attend meetings in the hearing sciences (as well as other sciences relating to student coursework).
 Selected students will receive a stipend of up to $500 for conference registration, transportation, and/or lodging expenses.
 Applications are due January 1 and September 1 annually.